-The Ready to Read Act 2019 - Maryland Senate Bill 734 sets forth guidelines for school systems regarding screenings, interventions, and supports for students with reading difficulties.
-Following are key points that summarize the bill:
+The Ready to Read Act 2019 - Maryland Senate Bill 734 sets forth guidelines for school systems regarding screenings, interventions, and support for students with reading difficulties.
+The following are key points that summarize the bill:

 - Beginning in the 2020-2021 school year, each Local School System shall ensure that a student is screened to identify if the student is at risk for reading difficulties.

 Each system must choose and identify a screening instrument that is based on foundational reading skills that include phonological and phonemic awareness skills.

 Students that are required to be screened include all kindergarten students, those in first grade who were not screened in kindergarten or demonstrated difficulty mastering grade level reading in kindergarten, students who have transferred into a public elementary school unless the county board determines the students do not demonstrate difficulty mastering grade level reading.
 Students who have an IFSP or IEP may not have to be screened as they have already completed diagnostic evaluation and may have supplemental instruction in place.

 The screener should be conducted by the classroom teacher, school psychologist, special education teacher, speech language pathologist, reading interventionist, reading specialist, or any other educator trained in screening instruments and protocols.

 If the screening results indicate that the student is at risk of reading difficulties, the county board shall provide supplemental reading instruction in identified areas of need.
 Supplemental reading instruction means evidence-based, sequential, systematic, explicit and cumulative instruction or intervention to mastery of foundational reading skills including: phonological or phonemic awareness and processing, phonics and vocabulary to support the development of decoding, spelling, fluency, and reading comprehension skills to meet grade level curriculum.